Feminism in Norway: The post-war years

-The second wave of feminism (1960–1990)
+The third wave of feminism (1960–1990)

 Issues of feminism in the second wave

 The first wave of feminism was to change the position of women in marriage, and to end the subjection of married women; the next wave of feminism fought to obtain the same rights as men.

 The 1960s were marked by many protests, the appearance of new ideas, and the first feminist writers of the second wave.

 It was no longer enough to claim a female otherness, but rather to define feminine values and shape society according to these values.
 The aim of the second wave of feminism was therefore to alter the nature of the state, which at the time, was essentially male.

 In order to achieve their goal, the feminists needed to distinguish themselves from other protest movements of the 1960s.
 The women experienced with these movements acted to create their own because they had not been advanced: even the typical revolutionary movement was not devoid of machismo.
 As a result, feminists seized issues pushed by politics and took their cause (equal pay, abortion, and so on).